The Jazz Albums Of 2017 And The Power Of Gatekeepers

 What does it say about the state of jazz recording that Jason Moran and Rudresh Mahanthappa, both former Jazz Critics Poll winners, resorted to issuing their new albums primarily as digital downloads?
 Nothing good, probably, though I know some will say that digital is where sales are these days and jazz is just catching up to the zeitgeist.
 The not-entirely-unreasonable argument goes that by taking to the Internet, musicians such as Moran and Mahanthappa are eliminating capricious gatekeepers and seizing power for themselves.

 But they demonstrated by their different fates that gatekeepers are still necessary in getting the word out, even to those of us whose job entails keeping up.
 Mahanthappa had the smarts to also issue his new album on limited-edition vinyl and to hire a good publicity firm, and Agrima narrowly missed this year's Top 10.
-On the other hand, the four excellent albums Moran has released via Bandcamp since his departure from Blue Note have gone virtually unnoticed; I don't recall reading a word about any of them even in DownBeat or JazzTimes.
+On the other hand, the four excellent albums Moran has released via Bandcamp since his exit from Blue Note have gone virtually unnoticed; I don't recall reading a word about any of them even in DownBeat or JazzTimes.

 Critics also play a role in getting the word out, of course, which is why opinion polls like this one serve an increasingly vital purpose.
 But record labels are the ultimate gatekeepers, and two in particular — neither especially keen on streaming and downloading — are emerging as saviors.
 Pi Recordings typically waits a good long time before making its releases available for streaming, and in announcing earlier this year that the ECM catalog would be made available across all digital platforms again for the first time in more than a decade, Manfred Eicher reminded listeners that, while his "first priority is that the music should be heard," "the complete ECM album with its artistic signature, best possible sound quality, sequence and dramaturgy intact, telling its story from beginning to end" remained the label's crucial point of reference.